The most beautiful places in Victoria

 Image: Visit Victoria | Ain Raadik

-Part of the same swathe of heavily forested, hilly land that also comprises the Dandenong Ranges, the Yarra Ranges National Park is home to some of the tallest and straightest trees in Australia (namely the Victorian mountain ash, growing to around 90m tall!).
-A misty morning in this part of Victoria is truly a sight to behold and is well worth the drive from Melbourne - all the more so, because the bulk of tourists from the city seem not to have caught on!
+Home to some of the tallest and straightest trees in Australia (namely the Victorian mountain ash, growing to over 100m tall!), a misty morning amongst the tall timber in this part of the state is truly a sight to behold and well worth the drive from Melbourne.
+And all the more so, because the bulk of tourists from the city seem not to have caught on yet to how beautiful it is.

 Sign up to YHA Australia